kubeshop/testkube/docs/tests-running.md

 ```

-Testkube will inform us about possible commands to get scripts:
+Testkube will inform us about possible commands to get tests:

 - `kubectl testkube tests execution 615d6398b046f8fbd3d955d4` to get execution details
-- `kubectl testkube tests watch 615d6398b046f8fbd3d955d4` to watch current pending execution (watch will also get details in case when test is completed and is good for long running scripts to lock your terminal until test execution completes)
+- `kubectl testkube tests watch 615d6398b046f8fbd3d955d4` to watch current pending execution (watch will also get details in case when test is completed and is good for long running tests to lock your terminal until test execution completes)

 ## Run with watch for changes